cocos/cocos-docs/en/editor/publish/native-options.md

 After the build options are set, start building.
 Click the **Build** button at the bottom right corner of the **Build** panel to start the build process.

-When compiling scripts and packaging resources, a blue progress bar will be displayed on the **Build Tasks** page of the **Build Release** panel.
+When compiling scripts and packaging resources, a blue progress bar will be displayed on the **Build Tasks** page of the **Build** panel.
 If the build is successful, the progress bar will reach 100% and be displayed in green:

 ![build progress](publish-native/build-progress-windows.png)